I'm a postdoc at Carnegie Mellon University's Robotics Institute,

-If you only have time to read one or two of the papers below, then I recommend our
+If you only have time to read one or two of the papers below, then I recommend the

-recent ICRA 2021 paper "Learning to Rearrange Deformable Cables, Fabrics, and Bags with Goal-Conditioned Transporter Networks"
+recent CoRL 2022 paper about ToolFlowNet, or the ICRA 2021 paper "Learning to Rearrange Deformable Cables, Fabrics, and Bags with Goal-Conditioned Transporter Networks"

-or our RSS 2020 paper "VisuoSpatial Foresight for Multi-Step, Multi-Task Fabric Manipulation" (or its journal paper extension).
+or the RSS 2020 paper "VisuoSpatial Foresight for Multi-Step, Multi-Task Fabric Manipulation" (or its journal paper extension).